sal55/langs/MLang.md/readme.md

 I did try earlier this year to combine M and Q into one language; it didn't work.
 (Resulting in combining the disadvantages of each rather then the advantages!)

-Then I tried to embed a version of M ('M lite`) into Q. That got a fair way, but I code stuck in the code generator for M, which would have involved incorporating the whole backend of M, into the Q interpreter.
-There were also too many boundary issues to sort (switching between interpreted and dynamic code, and converting from high level dynamic types to and from M's simpler ones).
+Then I tried to embed a version of M ('M Lite`) into Q. That got a fair way, but I got stuck in the code generator for M, which would have involved incorporating the whole backend of M, into the Q interpreter.
+There were also too many boundary issues to sort out (jumping between interpreted and dynamic code, and converting Q's high level dynamic types to and from M's simpler ones).

-The new M8 compiler, with one less pass, would be simpler, but the result is still unwieldy.
+The new M compiler, with one less pass, would be simpler, but the result is still unwieldy.

 Q can already call M via its FFI mechanism.
 When M is compiled to a shared library, it can generate the FFI info automatically, in the form of a Q import module.
 But that can't easily share non-executable entities (types, macros, named constants, enum tables, variables), which anyway really need to originate in Q.